Are you ready to watch the best Logan Martin BMX videos because he’s a badass?

 This is a quick 3-minute video for JetPilot and Rockstar where Logan shreds many different places, including a ton of clips at Woodward West in California.

-It is genuinely amazing to see Logan’s progression over time and to see where he was with BMX years ago.
+It is amazing to see Logan’s progression over time and where he was with BMX years ago.

 With tricks like massive 360 whip transfers across a skatepark, to flip whip to no-handers over the huge Woodward box jump, and so much more – this one is definitely worth your time!